Office Culture 2.0 – The Future of The Office

-One such culture change has been an evolution on the aforementioned ‘formalising of control’ by management.
-With increased distance and less to no time in the office for some employees, some businesses have taken steps to monitor performance with remote working toolkits that could almost be contrived as surveillance.
+One such culture change has been an evolution of the aforementioned ‘formalising of control’ by management.
+Some businesses monitor performance with remote working toolkits.

-Liberalising is related to greater autonomy which trusts that employees are first of all trustworthy of doing what is required, but also that they have access to company-issued tools for essential communication: mobiles, laptops, teleconferencing accounts, etc.
+We know that greater autonomy trusts employees are trustworthy doing what is required.
+But also that they have access to company-issued tools for essential communication.
+This includes mobiles, laptops, teleconferencing accounts, etc.

-The final feedback mechanism is dilution, where an already established corporate culture gets watered-down by lack of management efforts, employee enthusiasm or feelings of isolation, and traditions fall by the wayside.
-This can often be seen when incongruent language starts being used by employees when asked to describe their business culture.
+The final feedback mechanism is dilution.
+Lack of management effort can water down an established corporate culture.
+Resulting in employee enthusiasm or feelings of isolation, and traditions that fall by the wayside.
+We see this when employees use incongruent language describing their business culture.

 Impact on Branding